UPDATED 23rd July 21

 I’m still unsure and have some questions, who can I ask?

 As always, do not come to the club if you are unwell.
-The Covid risk is lower but still very much present
+The Covid risk is still very much present

 Visiting the Club – Risk Management: